 Sempervivums come in many interesting varieties.
 This makes it easy to create an impressive collection in your rock garden or containers.

-These hardy succulents also do very well lining a walkway, along the edges or tops of stone walls or around the foundation of your home.
+Hen and chicks succulents also do very well lining a walkway, along the edges or tops of stone walls or around the foundation of your home.

 Because they are so tough, prolific and versatile, you can experiment with placing them in hollow spots in trees or other interesting and unusual places that provide little or no soil, lots of good drainage and good lighting. [source]